koulom12/CGAssignment/README.md

-# CGAssignment
-Code to demonstrate Simulation of phases of moon using OpenGl.
+Code to demonstrate Simulation of phases of moon using OpenGl.In this program we showcase the camera orbits a lit moon to simulate the phases of moon.Half of the Moon’s surface is always illuminated by sunlight.We are showing the phase by using the lighting property of OpenGL.
+We have used the GL_LIGHT0 to focus the light on the moon, making all the phases visible as it goes.
+Pointing in the direction of vertex (1,1,1) it's is possible to show all the phases of moon.